dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-commands.md

 For every job, you have the option to select the [Generate docs on run](/docs/collaborate/build-and-view-your-docs) or [Run source freshness](/docs/deploy/source-freshness) checkboxes.
 These checkboxes enable you to generate project docs or enable source freshness automatically.

-**Outcome** &mdash; During a job run, if either "checkbox command" (source freshness or generate documnetation) fails, the job can still be successful if all subsequent steps are successful.
+**Outcome** &mdash; During a job run, if either "checkbox command" (source freshness or generate documentation) fails, the job can still be successful if all subsequent steps are successful.

 ### Command list